Socialist modernisation and urban transformation in the periphery: The case of Tuzla, Bosnia and Herzegovina

-In addition, while officially counted as villages, the settlements had ethnically mixed populations typical for larger Bosnian cities and not as much for the rural areas.
-However, what distinguished the settlements from Tuzla (and other larger Bosnian cities) is that theirs was mostly a working-class population, with very few holding upper-class administrative jobs.
-Nonetheless, the settlements experienced social stratification, as those better off moved into new modern apartments and in continuation thereof started aspiring for a modern secular lifestyle, while the poorer segments of the population remained closer to the soil and more traditional lifestyle.
+In addition, while officially counted as villages, the two settlements had ethnically mixed populations typical for larger Bosnian cities and not as much for the rural areas.
+Yet, what distinguished the settlements from Tuzla (and other larger Bosnian cities) is that theirs was mostly a working-class population, with very few holding upper-class administrative jobs.
+Nonetheless, even in these small settlements the urbanisation process spurred social stratification, as those better off moved into new modern apartments and in continuation thereof started aspiring for a modern secular lifestyle, while the poorer segments of the population remained closer to the soil and more traditional lifestyle.

-Against this background, the project seeks to provide some answers on how Yugoslavia's socialist modernisation project worked in semi-rural and semi-urban peripheral areas of larger industrial cities.
+Against this background, the project seeks to place the settlements’ and Tuzla's physical and socio-cultural transformation in the broader socio-historical context of socialist Yugoslavia’s planned urbanisation and thereto relating housing policies.
+The goal is to examine how Yugoslavia's socialist modernisation project worked in semi-rural and semi-urban peripheral areas of larger industrial cities.

 Contact